Hunter 290: Design

 The Hunter 290 is a recreational keelboat, built predominantly of fiberglass.
 It has a fractional sloop B&R rig, a raked stem, a walk-through reverse transom, an internally-mounted spade-type rudder controlled by a wheel and a fixed fin keel with a weighted bulb or optional wing keel.
 It displaces 7400 lb and carries 2550 lb of lead ballast.

 The boat has a draft of 5.33 ft with the standard keel and 3.50 ft with the optional shoal draft keel.

 The boat is fitted with a Japanese Yanmar diesel engine of 18 hp.
 The fuel tank holds 20 u.s.gal and the fresh water tank has a capacity of 40 u.s.gal.

 Factory supplied standard equipment included a 110% roller furling jib, two self-tailing jib winches, arch-mounted mainsheet, rack and pinion steering, private forward cabin, aft stateroom, convertible dinette table, 74 in or stand-up cabin headroom, stainless steel sink, two burner stove, top-loading ice box, four plates, bowls and mugs, with built-in storage, Danforth anchor, fog horn, four life jackets.
 Optional equipment included a hot and cold transom shower, two-burner gimbaled LPG stove, spinnaker and associated rigging and winches, in-mast mainsail furling system, GPS and a bimini top.

-The design has a PHRF racing average handicap of 186 with a high of 190 and low of 186.
+The design has a PHRF racing average handicap of 186 with a high of 190 and a low of 186.
 It has a hull speed of 6.95 kn.